Any future recruitments campaigns will be added to this page in due course.

 You must be able to attend one of the events in order to progress to the next stage of the application process, the assessment centre.

-For the March 2022 recruitment, the mandatory familiarisation event dates will be held in person at the Police HQ sports hall on the following days:
+For the July 2022 recruitment, the mandatory familiarisation event dates will be held in person at either Police HQ, Waterwells or the Sabrina Centre, Berkeley on the following days:

 The Assessment Centre will be run by The College of Policing and is a virtual process designed to test the key competencies and values that are important for police constables.

-You will have 1 week to complete the four exercises:
+You will have 1 week to complete the three exercises:

 Competency-based video interview